Gabaghoulios/Capstone_1/README.md

 Before analysis was conducted the rows of data needed to be made consistent.
 These were the steps taken to clean the data:

-*Change customer type from "Subscriber" to "member" and "Customer" to "casual"
+* Change customer type from "Subscriber" to "member" and "Customer" to "casual"

-*Added the following additional columns: day, month, year, day of week and ride duration
+* Added the following additional columns: day, month, year, day of week and ride duration

+* Deleted rows of data that contained ride durations with negative values

+* Rearranged days of the week in the correct order